30 September 2023

 Nuclear Steam Supply System (NSSS)

-The Nuclear Steam Supply System (NSSS) consists of a nuclear reactor and all of the components necessary to produce high pressure steam, which is used to turn the turbine for electricity generation (IAEA-PRIS Manual).
+The Nuclear Steam Supply System (NSSS) consists of a nuclear reactor and all the components necessary to produce high pressure steam, which is used to turn the turbine for electricity generation (IAEA-PRIS Manual).
 The NSSS is also called the nuclear island.

 Nuclear Provider

 The indicated nuclear provider is mainly based on the Nuclear Steam Supply System (NSSS) provider, as in IAEA-PRIS as of December 2020, or later for more recent constructions.
 In some cases, the nuclear provider has changed during construction.
-The WNISR database does not yet account for all of these changes.
+The WNISR database does not yet account for all these changes.
 Important changes are introduced in the description of the reactor itself.

 Operator